gridap/GridapMakie.jl/README.md

 ## Overview

 The visualization of numerical results is an important part of FE computations.
-However, the current way of visualizing data from
-[Gridap.jl](https://github.com/gridap/Gridap.jl) computations is to write it to disk in vtu format, thus relying on external software such as Paraview.
+However, before the inception of GridapMakie.jl, the only approach available to data visualization of [Gridap.jl](https://github.com/gridap/Gridap.jl) computations was to write simulation data to data files (e.g., in vtu format) for later visualization with, e.g., Paraview or VisIt.
 From the idea of visually inspecting data from Julia code directly or to manipulate it with packages of the Julia open-source package ecosystem, [GridapMakie.jl](https://github.com/gridap/GridapMakie.jl) is born.
 As a part of the Google Summer of
 Code 2021 program, GridapMakie adopts [Makie.jl](https://github.com/JuliaPlots/Makie.jl) as a second visualization back-end for
 Gridap.jl simulations.
 This package is thought as a built-in tool to assess the user in their FE calculations with a smoother workflow